Shrines (Purity Ring album): Release and promotion

 Purity Ring announced the album's release on April 23, 2012, along with the album's first promotional single "Obedear".
 The album's lead single, "Belispeak", was released on May 29, 2012, with a video following two days later.
 "Fineshrine" was released as the album's second promotional single on June 20, to acclaim from critics, highlighting it as a standout from the album.
 It was followed by a music video released on July 11, 2012.
 It was released as the album's second single on August 20, 2012.
 The song was ranked at number 85 on Australian alternative music station Triple J's 2012 Hottest 100 countdown, and was recognized as one of the best tracks of the decade by Pitchfork.
 The song was featured in an advertisement for UK online retailer Very.
 It was also featured in season 7 of Skins.

 To further promote the album, the band embarked on a tour between April and July with Dirty Projectors.
 A North American tour was announced in May, which began on May 26, 2012, at Sasquatch!
 Music Festival in George, Washington, and ended on September 20, 2012, in Philadelphia.
 Purity Ring released a "sequel" to "Belispeak" titled "Belispeak II" as a single featuring rapper Danny Brown on October 9, 2012.
 The following day, another North American tour was announced, featuring support from Young Magic.
 The tour followed their European tour with Doldrums A video for "Lofticries" premiered on Pitchfork.tv in November, directed by AG Rojas, who stated the video "explor[es] the stoicism of psychically connected characters confronted by surreal, climactic moments."

-In February 2013, they released a cover of Soulja Boy's song "Grammy", and announced a spring tour with Blue Hawaii.
+In February 2013, the group released a cover of Soulja Boy's song "Grammy" and announced a spring tour with Blue Hawaii.
 A remix of "Amenamy" by Jon Hopkins was released on September 23, 2013.

-On July 22, 2022, Purity Ring announced they would be releasing the tenth anniversary reissue of the album on July 29.
+On July 22, 2022, Purity Ring announced it would be releasing the tenth anniversary reissue of the album on July 29.
 The reissue, titled Shrines X, features three previously unreleased B-sides.